nhagan2468/NetworkingDeviceInfoCollector/README.md

 # DeviceInfoCollector
-DeviceInfoCollector is a Python program that is designed to connect to a list of networking devices of various vendors over their managment interface, run information regarding their hardware configuration, and publish the information to a Confluence Page.
+DeviceInfoCollector is a Python program that is designed to connect to a list of networking devices of various vendors over their managment interface, get information regarding their hardware configuration, and publish the information to a Confluence Page.
 The output includes:
 - Device hostname name
 - Management IP address
 - Firmware version